Getac's Essentials Suite Enhances Operational Efficiency and Device Management Capabilities Across the Industries

 Essential Utilities is a collection of advanced applications designed to amplify the usability, functionality, and productivity of Getac devices.
 It combines popular Getac apps such as G-Utility, G-Camera, and Barcode Manager, with three new software solutions – SmartUpdate, Diagnostic and Log Tool – designed to streamline Getac device management.

-"Organizations across the rugged industries face a multitude of challenges when it comes to the successful deployment and efficient management of their devices," says Mike McMahon, President of Getac North America.
+"Organisations across the rugged industries face a multitude of challenges when it comes to the successful deployment and efficient management of their devices," says James Hwang, President of Getac Technology Corporation.
 "Getac Essentials Suite simplifies this challenge, combining powerful software solutions and apps into a suite of comprehensive offerings to help navigate today's rapidly evolving digital landscape and provide workers with the tools needed to get the job done."

 Getac Essentials Suite is available now.